 Origins of Marshall Field and Company

 From what Potter Palmer observed in Paris, he knew that for Chicago to boast of a world-class downtown, an elite retail establishment was needed to attract women in great numbers to the area.
-Such a new store would have to be located away from the current retail area on Lake Street, not regarded as a proper area for a woman of means.
+Such a new store would have to be located away from the current retail area on Lake Street, which is not regarded as a proper area for a woman of means.
 Knowing that women shoppers would linger on well-lit and clean streets, Palmer chose a location at State and Washington Streets for the new, marble-faced Palmer's Emporium.
 This choice anchored State Street as the new downtown shopping area.
-Despite the dirty conditions at the old location on Lake Street, Palmer's dry goods store, P. Palmer & Company, was known for the city's most extensive variety of merchandise, with many items imported from Europe.
-Service was critical because traditionally, a woman would not be acknowledged in public places and receive service unless she was with a man.
-However, at Palmer's store, women could enter on their own and expect good service whether they bought anything or simply browsed.
+Despite the dirty conditions at the old location on Lake Street, Palmer's dry goods store, P. Palmer & Company, was known for the city's widest variety of merchandise, with many items imported from Europe.
+Service was critical because traditionally, a woman would only be acknowledged in public or receive service if she was with a man.
+However, at Palmer's store, women could enter independently and expect good service whether they bought anything or just browsed.

-In Chicago's fast-paced growth and commercial development climate, Palmer's Emporium successively changed management and ownership.
-Palmer's Emporium was soon taken over by Marshall Field and Levi Leiter, only to be consumed in the Great Chicago Fire in 1871.
+Palmer's Emporium successfully changed management and ownership in Chicago's fast-paced growth and commercial development climate.
+Marshall Field and Levi Leiter soon took over Palmer's Emporium, only to be consumed in the Great Chicago Fire in 1871.
 While recovering from the fire, Field and Leiter conducted business from several temporary locations.
 They re-opened the store in a leased building at the Washington and State Street location in 1873.
 After an expansion, this store was also destroyed by fire.
 In 1879, the store was rebuilt, and Field and Leiter bought the building that became the first section of the present store.
 In 1881, Leiter retired from the partnership, and the store was renamed Marshall Field and Company.
 In 1887, Field expanded his business into wholesale in a notable building designed by Henry Hobson Richardson.

 In 1892, the wealth Field had gained from his wholesale venture enabled him to expand his retail business into a new building by Daniel H. Burnham at the corner of Wabash and Washington Streets.
 Meanwhile, the store from 1879 was expanded as a nine-story annex to accommodate the crowds from the World's Columbian Exhibition, which opened the following year.
-In 1901, Field's expanded into a new 12-story building, and a third one was added in 1906.
+Fields expanded into a new 12-story building in 1901.
+A third addition was added in 1906.

 A fourth building, added in 1914, extended the store area across the entire block, between Washington and Randolph and State and Wabash Streets.
 Thus, what began as P. Palmer and Company on Lake Street grew into the largest department store in the world.
 The history of Marshall Field & Company's 1st, 2nd, and 3rd State Street Clocks.